uk-gov-mirror/ministryofjustice.make-recall-decision-api/README.md

 ### Running Tests

-Run the following script to run all the integraiton and unit tests locally:
+Run the following script to run all the integration and unit tests locally:

 ```
 docker-compose -f docker-compose-postgres.yml up